§-Quick questions

 The international business cycle is the synchronised pattern of expansions and contractions across national economies.
 While individual countries have their own cycles, the global economy as a whole displays a coordinated pattern, especially since the 1990s.

-What is regional business cycles?Show answer
+What are regional business cycles?Show answer

 Within the global cycle, regional cycles also exist.
 The euro area moves together because of the single currency and the EU single market.
 East Asia is closely synchronised through trade and FDI linkages (Japan, South Korea, China, ASEAN).
 North America (US, Canada, Mexico) is linked through the USMCA.